MarcusWebDev/rainbow-angles/README.md

 #### floorStart

-An array of integers representing which indices of the pictures array the next floor starts on (excluding index 0 since the bottom floor always starts at index 0).
+An array of integers representing which indices of the images array the next floor starts on (excluding index 0 since the bottom floor always starts at index 0).

-#### pictures
+#### images

-A two dimensional array of images in the form pictures[angleIndex][imageIndex] where angleIndex is the index of the angle being shown and imageIndex is the particular image for that angle.
+A two dimensional array of images in the form images[angleIndex][imageIndex] where angleIndex is the index of the angle being shown and imageIndex is the particular image for that angle.

 #### text